MV Doulos’ faithful journey before beginning a new life next month

 In September 1991, two hand grenades were thrown at the team performing at the Doulos International Night in Zamboanga, Philippines.

 Doulos is fondly remembered as the initiator of the mission movement in Latin America.
-After setting foot in the region, the ship’s volunteers fanned out to evangelise and and share the need for world missions.
+After setting foot in the region, the ship’s volunteers fanned out to share their faith and the need for world missions.

 Their message was eagerly received by many locals who later gave their lives to spread the Gospel.
 Most of the Latin missions agencies today trace their roots to Doulos and the OM teams that brought a mission mindset to the local church.